turingschool-examples/game-time-starter-kit-FEm1/README.md

   git clone git@github.com:turingschool-examples/game-time-starter-kit-FEm1.git game-time
   ```

+2. Change into the `game-time` directory

-2. Remove the default remote (origin)
+3. Remove the default remote (origin)

   ```shell
   git remote rm origin
   ```

-3. Create a new repository on GitHub named `game-time`
+4. Create a new repository on GitHub named `game-time`

-4. Add your new repository remote to the game time starter kit - **your remote URL and user name will be different in the command below**
+5. Add your new repository remote to the game time starter kit - **your remote URL and user name will be different in the command below**

   ```shell
   git remote add origin git@github.com:robbiejaeger/game-time.git
   ```

-5. Install the dependencies of the starter kit
+6. Install the dependencies of the starter kit

   ```shell
   npm install
   ```

-6. Add, commit, and push up to your repository
+7. Add, commit, and push up to your repository

   ```shell
   git add .